useflashpunk/useflashpunk.github.io/_posts/2002-01-02-timing-and-motion.md

 }
 {% endhighlight %}

 So this is a bit more complicated.
-First, our **time** var must be a [Number][8] type, because we're working with decimal values.
-Second, instead of increasing our counter by 1 (++) every frame, we increase it by [FP.elapsed][9].
+First, our **time** var must be a [Number][] type, because we're working with decimal values.
+Second, instead of increasing our counter by 1 (++) every frame, we increase it by [FP.elapsed][fp-elapsed].
 FP.elapsed is equal to the amount of seconds passed since the last frame, which means that if we keep adding to **time**, time will exceed 2 once more than 2 seconds has passed.
 So we check to see if 2 seconds has passed, and then reset the timer.

 > If you're creating a looping timer like in the above example, here's
 > an even better way to do it: